HSSEAS/UCLA Wireless Network

 - UCLA_WEB - A network that allows for web (HTTP/HTTPS) traffic without authentication.
 VPN is also allowed.

-Wireless access in Boelter Hall has not yet been converted.
+Wireless access in Boelter Hall is in the process of being converted.
 Current areas of coverage in Boelter Hall (excluding the Computer Science department network which is managed by the CS Department Staff) can be found here.

 What is needed?